CoJaques/CoJaques/README.md

 # Software Developer

 ## About Me
-- 📚 Computer Science student at HEIG (School of Engineering) in Yverdon, Switzerland.
+- 📚 Computer Science Master's student at EPFL in Lausanne, Switzerland.
+- ⚙️ Embedded Systems Engineering graduate from HEIG-VD.
 - 💻 Passionate about software development, embedded systems, and software architecture.
 - 🌐 Enthusiastic about exploring cutting-edge technologies and working on innovative projects.

 ## Technical Skills